 With the right use of analytics, you can easily find out what is working on your website, who your customers are, their demographics, location and interests.
-You get a detailed insight into what’s working on your ecommerce store and can optimise your high selling products.
+You get a detailed insight into what’s working on your eCommerce store and can optimise your high selling products.

-Data on the number of users who add a product to their carts, reach checkout and then abandon their cards can aid you to alter your strategy to ensure you do not lose sales.
+Abandoned shopping carts data can aid you to alter your strategy to ensure you do not lose sales.

 19. Configuration handling